Normanbg/Personal_Research/index.md

 <img src="https://i.imgur.com/fLrgxGX.jpg">
 *Example in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*

-## 5 Aspects to take in account when doing a production plan:
+## 5 Aspects to take in account for doing a production plan:

 ### First of all: